Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Bursun makes a commentary on the state of the world even pointing out Max parading around as a citizen tricking everyone and kills Xenos to suck the energy from his tail.

-Bursun/Spike shows everyone that Max to is a Cybervator by making him go berserk after semingly killing Minia/Xenos
+Bursun/Spike realizes that Max has the advantage do to the collective support of his fans he shows everyone that Max too is a Cybervator by making him go berserk after semingly killing Minia/Xenos

 ### 11. Resurrection
 Episodes: 43, 44, 45, 46, 47, 48, 49, 50